 by Torbjörn Idhammar and Michael Lippig

-An obvious resource is to use early detection of problems by an operator trained in tpm maintenance.
+An obvious resource is to use early detection of problems by an operator trained in basic inspection techniques.
 Who can better detect subtle equipment changes?
-Think about your automobile.
-Except scheduled maintenance, the automobile operator initiates 98% of shop visits.
-Most automobile operators also understand that finding problems early equals major savings.
+Think about your car; with the exception of scheduled maintenance, the driver initiates 98% of shop visits.
+Most drivers also understand that finding problems early equals major savings.

-The industry is well aware of the impact of preventive maintenance (regardless if it is performed by an operaor in a tpm maintenance effort or an hourly maintenance person).
+The industry is well aware of the impact of preventive maintenance regardless if an operator or an hourly maintenance person performs it.
 With downward cost and price pressure and aging equipment, many plants can barely keep fixing what breaks let alone perform simple equipment inspections with overtime-maxed maintenance people.
 The solution is clear.
 Break the vicious circle of reactive maintenance.

-When recommending the concept of operator inspections in tpm maintenance format, a wall of objections and obstacles arises.
+When recommending the concept of operator inspections, a wall of objections and obstacles might arise.
 Unions may claim this will eliminate work for their maintenance members although operators will be doing nothing more than inspections and what many union agreements already allow.

 Another common objection from maintenance people, management personnel, and operators is that operators do not know how to do this.
-The tpm maintenance tasks operators should perform are simple, common-sense checks.
-Many operators can do such inspection without training.
+The tasks operators should perform are simple, common sense inspections.
+Many operators can do such inspections without training.
 The fact that many operators maintain their vehicles and home means they are clearly capable of learning and performing complex maintenance tasks.

 For example, ask an operator to inspect the AC motors in his area according to pre-set frequency and order as Fig. 1 shows.
 If the temperature is high near the front, a bearing or alignment problem probably exists.
 If the temperature is high in the middle, the problem is undoubtedly a winding problem or overload.
 If the temperature is high at the back, airflow or bearing problems may exist.
 I bet an operator can do this inspection!